Probate Q&A Series

 3. Consider summary administration if personal property is small

-5. Prepare and record a new deed
+5. Prepare and record any necessary deed or other instrument

 6. Address liens and mortgages